apluslms/aplus-manual/rst_guide/advanced_syntax.rst

     .. code-block:: rst

-      .. container:: bg-success
+      .. container:: admonition success

         .. div:: row

           .. div:: col-sm-12 col-md-6 border

             This is div inside a container.
-This div occupied half of the container in medium to big screens and the whole container in small to extra small screens.
+This div occupied half of the container in medium to extra large screens and the whole container in small to extra small screens.

           .. div:: col-sm-12 col-md-6 border

             This is a second div inside the same container.
-This div occupied half of the container in medium to big screens and the whole container in small to extra small screens.
+This div occupied half of the container in medium to extra large screens and the whole container in small to extra small screens.

   .. tab-content:: tab2-container